 What you need to consider when planning and running an activity to make it safe

 Everyone working with children and young people must take extra care to make sure they don't come to any harm.
-This requirement underpins Girlguiding's Safety and Safeguarding Policy and informs all the work we do.
+This requirement underpins our Safeguarding policy and informs all the work we do.

-Seek permission - read about gaining permission from parents if participants are under 18.
+Seek permission - read about gaining permission from parents girls in your unit are under 18.

 Carry out a risk assessment - when planning any activity or event, you need to consider the risks involved and how to manage them.
 See these top tips for risk assessing activities.

-Our page on water safety explains some of the specific risks of boating and water-based activities.
+Our webpage on water safety explains some of the specific risks of boating and water-based activities.

 Where the activity does not have a recognised instructor qualification, ensure the instructor you use:

 - has experience of safely and effectively instructing groups in the activity

 - has experience of safely and effectively instructing the relevant age group.

 You might need different qualifications depending on where your activity is taking place.
 For example, the qualification needed for boating activities depends on the water classification and for walking it depends on the countryside classification.